david-hodgetts/SoftShakeAsteroids/Readme.md

 # Soft-Shake Asteroids

-a simple Unity 3d project for a live coding demo given at the Soft-Shake conference 2013.
+a simple Unity 3d project for a live coding demo given at the 2013 Soft-Shake conference.

 ## licence: